 With online learning, you’ll make real progress

-Because you are taking classes more often, because you are learning from native-speaking teachers, because you are in a small class – you make real progress.
+Because you are taking classes more often, because you are learning from native-level teachers, because you are in a small class – you make real progress.
 If your goal is to learn English this year, and to speak confidently and well, book an online class with Lingoda.
-With work, family, travel, and everything else everyday life throws at you, online English learning with live, native-speaking teachers is the absolute best way to make real, noticeable progress.
+With work, family, travel, and everything else everyday life throws at you, online English learning with live, native-level teachers is the absolute best way to make real, noticeable progress.
 Remember, the best language class to take is the one you actually attend.
 Regularly!